 Jazz It up With Jewel Tones

 As this room by Desiree Burns proves, gray and jewel tones are a match made in design heaven.
-While you’d think an emerald green couch would be an unapologetic pop of color, Burns gives this furniture a subtler approach by pairing it with gray walls and a matching couch.
+While you’d think an emerald green couch would be an unapologetic pop of color, Burns gives this furniture a subtler approach by pairing it with gray walls and a matching sofa.
 Together, gray and green are complementary, not in competition with each other.
 Burns expertly ties it all together with textiles and artwork in shades of blue, teal, and yellow.

 Build Layers of Texture